Crohn’s and Ulcerative Colitis Diet Tips

 There can be a lot of social pressure on you when you start to change your diet and eat differently to the rest of the (unhealthy) Western world.
 You will find people make comments on what you eat and try to encourage you to eat more like them.
 This can be a major factor in throwing someone off on their journey to better health and dealing with it appropriately is very important.

-Easily the most common problem I see in people who suffer with IBD is just how fatigued they are.
+Easily the most common problem I see in people who suffer from IBD is just how fatigued they are.
 There are many possible reasons for this, the 9 most common of which I discuss in this article.
 Luckily there is always something that can be done, and addressing certain aspects of the diet is very important.

-The main charity in the UK, Crohn’s and Colitis UK, also have a page that discusses fatigue in people with IBD, which does provide a good overview and some good information, but I feel that the information provided relating to diet is lacking, and quite poor in parts.
+The main charity in the UK, Crohn’s and Colitis UK, also have a page that discusses fatigue in people with IBD, which does provide a good overview and some good information, but I feel that the information provided relating to diet is lacking, and unfortunately quite poor in parts.